andygrunwald/gotrap/README.md

 [![How gotrap works](./docs/how-gotrap-works.png)](#how-does-gotrap-works)

-A detailed description about every step can be find in [How gotrap works?](#how-gotrap-works).
+A detailed description about every step can be found in [How gotrap works?](#how-gotrap-works).

-PS: You are not limited touse Travis CI.
+PS: You are not limited to use Travis CI.
 You can use every service that can be triggered by a pull request and reports back to the [commit status api](https://developer.github.com/v3/repos/statuses/) :wink:
 Travis CI is only used as an example, because it is one of the most popular.

 ## Table of contents